standardhealth/fsh-icare/input/pagecontent/mapping_guidance.md

 | yes-due to other | 74964007 | Other (qualifier value) |
 {: .grid }

-For CTPC, ICAREdata additionally requires the date for the treatment change which maps to `CarePlanWithReview.carePlanReview.ReviewDate`.
+For CTPC, ICAREdata additionally requires the date when the treatment change was noted, which maps to `CarePlanWithReview.carePlanReview.ReviewDate`.

+#### mCODE STU 1 Notes
+For ICAREdata implementations using mCODE STU 1, the code for some of the ICAREdata values changed in mCODE STU 2.